Research

 Presentations: Cal State Fullerton, Cornerstone Research, 2021 Eastern Finance Association Annual Meeting, Miami University, Florida State University, Ohio University, University of Richmond

-7. Do Large Share Repurchases Attract Activist Investors? with Don Autore, Nicholas Clarke, and Matthew Gustafson
+7. Re(Purchasing) Activist Clientele with Don Autore, Nicholas Clarke, and Matthew Gustafson

 JEL Codes: G32, G35